 He’s more than 6 feet tall, covered head to toe in soft brown fur and still just 1 year old.
 The library’s doggy mascot, Browser, invites all his friends to his first birthday party on Saturday, February 11, from 1 p.m. to 3 p.m.

-Fond du Lac Public Library’s Storytimes for children 12 months to 5 years old start September 13, no registration necessary.
-Parents and kids can drop in at their convenience.
-The three Storytimes are broken down by age group:
+The Fond du Lac Public Library will offer popular storytimes starting January 31 for children from 12 months to 5 years old.
+There is no registration required for any of these sessions; parents and kids can drop in at their convenience.
+The three storytimes are broken down by age group: